bitsofcotton/goki_check_cc/README.md

 it with optimize way.
 But this needs huge time on calculation, they are not implemented.
 And it is predicted that it's slight difference to ongoing deep learning methods.
-(But we can use them with pseudo enlarge with such method.)

 # Known Bug not to be fixed.
 reDig::edge returns relaxed edges, this can be fixed with multiple on counting +/- on same scan line.

+reDig::mesh2 returns something buggy when we input non lattice points.

 The test.py bump command returns tilt ignored result.
 This is because we integrate local focuses and integration itself ignores differential offset part.

 # Another downloads
 * https://konbu.azurewebsites.net/ (Sample Site)